Critical analysis of Evelyn Conlon's work

 - 1994 - An Analysis of Evelyn Conlon’s Fiction with Emphasis on her Portrayal of Women.
 Susanne Haberfellner, Diplomarbeit zur Erlangung des Magistergrades der Philosophie eingereicht an der Universitat Wien, Mai 1994.

-Interview with Evelyn Conlon in Women on the Move: Mobility in Evelyn Conlon’s Fiction.
+Journal Article: Evelyn Conlon in Women on the Move: Mobility in Evelyn Conlon’s Fiction.